 Once you add water, the cleanser breaks down considerably.
 It lightly lathers into a thin and watery consistency and doesn’t create that “luxurious” foam.
 Considering how thick and creamy it is, I expected a more “intense” foam.
 This is a pH-Balanced Cleanser, so I can let that slide.

 This product is excellent at removing makeup.
 There are only ruminants of my liquid lipstick left.
 Even my waterproof eye makeup is completely gone.
 I trust this to remove all my sunscreen or light makeup on days I do not put on a full face.
 An oil cleanser is not required to remove even my most stubborn mascara.
-It is difficult to achieve an effective and pH-balanced cleanser unless you use surfactants, which are a slightly less irritating sulfate.
+It is difficult to achieve an effective and pH-balanced cleanser unless you use surfactants, which are slightly less irritating than sulfate.

-I have sensitive combination skin type with enlarged pores and texture, but I am in a location with humid summers and high UV ratings (Singapore).
+I have a sensitive combination skin type with enlarged pores and texture, but I am in a location with humid summers and high UV ratings (Singapore).
 My face regularly feels greasy throughout the day from sweat.
 This cleanser does not dry or strip my skin while removing the built-up sebum.
 In fact, it almost leaves behind a moisture that I haven’t quite experienced with many other cleansers.

 This has been my favorite Korean second cleanser I have ever used, but there are a few catches.